ghc-proposals/ghc-proposals/proposals/0570-string-interpolation.rst

 With ``$`` added to ``charesc``, interpolation can be avoided by escaping the dollar sign; e.g. ``s"\${foo}" == "${foo}"``.

+This grammar enables interpolating expressions with nested braces.
+See *Section 3.1* for examples.

 Context-Free Syntax
 ~~~~~~~~~~~~~~~~~~~